 - In our firm, we practice Designated Agency, where one of our agents represents the seller and another, the buyer.
 Each office should disclose to you their policy in the event they are representing you (or not) and you become interested in one of their listings.
 An agency’s office policy could mean that after spending months being represented by your agent and the firm, you now have to work with someone from another firm you don’t know, in order to have representation and to write up and present your offer.
 And at that time, you may have to pay the new Buyer Broker a fee or commission.
 This recent change, which we adopted, prevents this from happening but may not apply to all firms.

-- At Granger Real Estate, your agent or another in our firm will always represent you when you sign a Buyer Agency agreement.
+- At Vermont Homes Real Estate, your agent or another in our firm will always represent you when you sign a Buyer Agency agreement.

 - Your Buyer Agent can completely advise you about a purchase.
 This will include everything from location, school quality, overall desirability, the asking price and so much more.
 The agent can also discuss a strategy for making an offer and discuss the various what-if scenarios.